 After the successful import notification, reload your browser to find your imported Inspectors.

 These Inspectors will automatically trigger themselves to run within a minute.

-Often an AWS failure will be due to the API key no longer being valid.
-This usually means the API key has been deleted.
+Often an AWS Inspector failure is due to the API Key no longer being valid.
+This usually means the API Key has been deleted.